-This site is suitable for late spring, early summer, and fall grazing by livestock.
+This site is best suited to grazing in early summer and fall by domestic livestock.
+Extremely stony areas can somewhat limit livestock movement.
 Estimated initial stocking rate will be determined with the landowner or decision-maker.
 They will be based on the inventory which includes species, composition, similarity index, production, past use history, season of use, and seasonal preference.
 Calculations used to determine estimated initial stocking rate will be based on forage preference ratings.